- QUINCY JONES

 After releasing his own solo arrangement of "Bohemian Rhapsody", Ng's performance was share by Queen's guitarist and founding member, Brian May, who tweeted it to his fans, saying "Amazing new solo and acoustic vocal arrangement of Bo Rap!
 You gotta see!"

-Ng is also very passionate about social justice, his began getting involved in social work at the age of 8 when he went to the slums in Hyderabad, India for mission work.
+Ng is also very passionate about social justice, his began getting involved in social work at the age of 8 when he went to the slums in Hyderabad, India for social work.
 In 2011 he released a Christmas album with all of the proceeds going towards financially supporting college fees of the members from the Lahu Tribe in Chiang Rai, Thailand.
 He currently serves as the Director of Music at The Amber Initiative, a non-profit organization that deals with issues of social injustices around the world.
 He also works closely with the Next Step Organization's program, SongStudio, who's mission is to empower young people with life-threatening illnesses to envision positive futures, develop strong coping skills, and share their experiences through music.